 When it comes to pets and firework season, preparation is key.
 Walking dogs during daylight hours means they won’t have to leave the house later in the evening.
 And if your cats are out during the day, keeping them indoors before the fireworks are about to be set off will ensure they remain safe.

 If you haven't microchipped your pet, now is a good time to do so.
 Not only is microchipping dogs required by law, but it can also make finding a lost pet possible.

 By planning well in advance, there are ways you can help your pet get used to the sound of fireworks.
 Some pet owners find that exposing their pets to these (by playing a CD or video) helps desensitise them to the loud noises.
 Start on low volume (so they can barely hear it) and increase it gradually over a few days.
 It can take some time for your pet to feel comfortable with the noise, but it's a great start in helping them overcome their fear.

 Similarly, Feliway’s pheromone-based products can help take the edge off situations that cats find stressful.
-Their diffusers and calming sprays are popular amongst cat owners since they are gentle, non-sedative and can be used alongside medication.
+Their diffusers and calming spray are popular amongst cat owners since they are gentle, non-sedative and can be used alongside medication.